As COVID, flu, and other illnesses spread, some consider masking up.

 Karen Jubanyik, MD, a Yale Medicine emergency medicine specialist, urges adults to consider wearing masks during flu season if they are at risk for or interact with people who are vulnerable to complications from the flu.
 “Because the flu hits you all of a sudden—you may feel fine even though you are potentially contagious, then all of a sudden you have a fever of 102,” she says.

-Some people in the U.S. did not wear face masks to prevent COVID-19 infections at the height of the pandemic, and mask-wearing has been a topic of debate among some Americans; however, masks are part of the culture in some Asian countries, where people wear them to protect from circulating viruses like the flu.
+Some people in the U.S. did not wear face masks to prevent COVID-19 infections at the height of the pandemic, and mask-wearing has been a topic of debate among some Americans; however, masks are part of the culture in some Asian countries, where people wear them to protect from flu and other circulating viruses.
 The habit took hold after those countries were hit hard by severe acute respiratory syndrome (SARS), which led to more than 8,000 infections and almost 800 deaths in 2002-2003.

-Mask mandates, which have been part of the COVID-19 infection prevention strategy at local, state, and national levels, have not been popular among everyone in the U.S., where individualism prevails.
 “I’m not sure it has sunk in how interconnected we are—that what one person does affects the next person, affects the neighborhood, affects two people down the chain—and all that can have consequences,” says infectious diseases specialist Sheela Shenoi, MD, MPH.

 At the same time, maybe COVID-19 has led some Americans to think about masks in a new way, Dr. Shenoi adds.
-This could be a helpful attitude if the CDC finds it necessary to change its recommendations again—in favor of masks.
 “Now that we’ve lived through this, I think masks are much more familiar to us.
 We know how easy it is—how straightforward it is—to wear a mask.
 We’ve learned that this is doable.”